waterbycounty

 What's happening with rivers in Cherokee County right now?

-Cherokee County's primary USGS streamgage on the Neches Rv is currently reading 1,000 cubic feet per second — 86% of the long-term mean of 1,165.21 cfs.
+Cherokee County's primary USGS streamgage on the Neches Rv has a pipeline snapshot of 1,000 cubic feet per second — 86% of the long-term mean of 1,165.21 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Cherokee County water compare to the Texas average?